WilliamGriefer/FunManta/README.md

 6. Fan5 (3 pin wired to the chamber heater fan on the left)
 7. Fan6 (3 pin wired to the chamber heater fan on the right)

+Mount the 70mm fan on the chassis over the CB1.
+Mount the 2x 40mm fans over the bed heater mosfet & SSR.
+Wire them to the just always-on power.

 ## Power Pins:
 1. J41+ to Power+ and jumped to Motor Power+
 2. J41- to Power- and jumped to Motor Power-